The Nitty Gritty on Texas Homestead Property Tax Exemptions

 - How often?—You only need to file your homestead exemption once.
 It carries over until the property is sold or transferred.

 That is the 5 minute explanation and how to file on your East Texas Property Tax Exemption.
 I hope this general information helped give a quick explanation and to clarify some FAQ on Homestead Property Tax Exemptions.
 The laws are somewhat tedious and specific, and I am not a lawyer or CPA, so if you have specific legal or tax questions, always talk to your lawyer or CPA.
-Please note that this post is not a substitute for legal or tax advice and all regulations and laws are subject to changes, so always verify current statutes.
+Please note that this post is not a substitute for legal or tax advice and all regulations, deadlines, requirements and laws are subject to changes, so always verify current statutes.

 Lisa E. Priest is a born and raised Texan for life and East Texas Area REALTOR® / Real Estate Agent with Picket Fence Realty, Inc.

-You can call her via phone or text at 903-948-3343 or email [email protected]
+You can call her via phone 903-729-7530 or email

 www.RentPalestine.com – www.BuyPalestine.com